Chart Color Schemes

 Culburra Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting the region: West Culburra Development.
-Other key projects include Illawarra-Shoalhaven Regional Transport Plan 2041, Sydney-Canberra Rail Connectivity And Capacity, and South Pacific Offshore Wind Project.
+AreaSearch identified one major project expected to affect the region: West Culburra Development.
+Key projects include Illawarra-Shoalhaven Regional Transport Plan 2041, Sydney-Canberra Rail Connectivity And Capacity, and South Pacific Offshore Wind Project.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.